craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 For ease of access and presentation, [[Armors]], [[Melee Weapons]], and [[Ranged Weapons]] are more explicitly explained later.

-To use Equipment, a character relies on the Interact Action to manipulate the Equipment
+To use Equipment, a character will take a number of Interact Actions to manipulate the Equipment into activating it's mechanical effect.
+These actions are totaled and listed as the Equipment's Interaction Use Cost, which .